St. Augustine's College

 Any student can attend the guidance counsellor for personal, educational or career guidance.
 Students allocated an appointment will be issued a permission slip to be signed by their teacher at the time of the appointment.
 Students will be made aware of confidentiality and its limitations.

 A mentoring programme is run in St. Augustines College.Twenty 6th year students, 10 girls and 10 boys are given a small group of 1st years to mentor for the year.
-The mentors give 1st years a tour of the school on their first day, help staff issue lockers,show students to their classes and sit with them at break-time.
+The mentors give 1st years a tour of the school on their first day, help staff issue lockers,show students to their classes, issue 1st years their timetable and part-take in bonding exercises.
 Throughout the year the 6th year mentors meet the first years and organise activities for the 1st years.
+The mentoring programme promotes positive student leadership in school.
+6th year mentors selected must wear a red mentor badge throughout the year.

 Referred students from 1st, 2nd, 3rd, TY, 5th and 6th years meet with the Guidance Counsellor individually throughout the school year.
 At the beginning of each term, the guidance counsellor, year heads, and management of the school review each student and identify students not performing academically.
 Students identified are met by the guidance counsellor or yearhead/management about their results.
 Study skills, class behaviour, attendance, homework, daily routine, extra-curricular committments and revision are addressed.
 A student may be put on report and/or met after the next set of results to monitor progress.
 Parents are generally contacted if a student is not performing consistently.